 Other tree are used to carry notes asking for wishes written on paper or cloth.
 Trees of this type are found all around the world, including many modern examples.

-Perhaps the most famous of these are the Lam Tsuen Wishing Trees at the Tin Hau temple.
-These banyan trees are nest visited during the lunar new year when the wishes are tradition left by writing them and throwing them up to hang on the branches.
+Perhaps the most famous of these are the Lam Tsuen Wishing Trees at the Tin Hau temple, Hong Kong.
+These banyan trees are visited during the lunar new year, when the wishes are traditionally left by writing them and throwing them up to hang on the branches.
 Wishes are often tied to oranges, and if the wish does not catch on a branch, but falls back to the ground then it will not come true.

 In Britain sometimes plan rags are tied to trees to signify a wish.
 Sometimes tries are hung with paper cranes to represent wishes.